VeztaVezta

 Web (vezta-fe)

-The WsProvider wraps Socket.IO in Jotai atoms for reactive state management:
+WsProvider (lib/ws/provider.tsx) wraps Socket.IO in Jotai atoms:

-• Connects when the user is authenticated, disconnects on logout
+• Connects when authenticated, disconnects on logout

 • Global subscriptions: user:orders, user:notifications, monitor:signals